Over 41K candidates register for PG courses on DU's admission portal till 5 pm on Thursday | Education

 - India

-Over 41,000 candidates have registered for postgraduate admissions on the Delhi University's admission portal till 5 pm on Thursday, according to data.
+Over 41,000 candidates have registered for postgraduate courses on the Delhi University's admission portal till 5 pm on Thursday, according to data.

 The Delhi University commenced the registration process for 20,000 seats for postgraduate courses, Mphil and PhD courses on July 26.
 The last date for registration of the programmes is August 21.